What Fabrics Are Anti-Static? Your Guide to ESD Clothing

 • Teflon

-Most ESD clothing is made from cotton or polyester and then imbedded with a grid of carbon fiber.
+Most ESD clothing is made from cotton or polyester and then embedded with a grid of carbon fiber.
 These fibers effectively create a Faraday Cage around the body of the wearer.
 This shields any charges generated from the clothing that could otherwise damage devices that are sensitive to static electricity.

 ESD clothing is generally manufactured from manmade fabrics as, unlike natural materials, their fibers won’t break down.
 This helps to minimise static and make the space even safer.
 Standards for ESD clothing are set by the ESD Association.
 All ESD clothing must meet these standards in order to properly protect the wearer and the surrounding environment.